 In 2014-15, Toledo posted its second-straight 20-win season, marking the first time it has done so since winning 20 or more five straight years from 1976-81.

-The Rockets posted a 17-15 win-loss mark last year for its fifth straight winning campaign under Kowalczyk.
+The Rockets posted a 17-15 win-loss mark in 2015-16 for their fifth straight winning campaign under Kowalczyk and following that up with a 17-17 ledger in 2016-17 and a trip to the College Basketball Invitational.

 2015-16: All-MAC Honors for Boothe & Williams